| The human brain's

 such as: sustained attention, language formulation,

 motor coordination and balance.
+The IM program provides

 a structured, goal-oriented process that